4×4 Rust Prevention

-I’d like to suggest a few ways in which you can prevent and reduce rusting:
+I’d like to suggest a few ways in which you can prevent and reduce rusting.
+If you don’t do these, you are ticking off 12 ways to wear your 4WD out faster.

 Electronic Rust Protection

 A large majority of those that regularly take their four wheel drives onto the beach get an Electronic Rust Protection system installed.
-There are a variety of different brands on the market, and I have heard that they work very well.
-However, they do cost a little more than some of the methods that I will discuss below.
-Electronic Rust Protection uses power from the battery (almost nothing) to produce a small electronic field on all metal objects.
-This prevents/minimizes oxidization.
+There are a variety of different brands on the market, but know that consumer protection has come out and said that Computerised Inhibitor Units (CECI) do not prevent corrision!

 This is my preferred method of rust prevention because it is cheap and simple, but it isn’t a permanent fix and does have other drawbacks.
 Basically Lanolin is a sheep oil product, and can be purchased in a spray can for around $15 at most automotive shops.
 I get under my vehicle once a year and spray almost everything, except for seals and the exhaust.
 I let it dry for a few days before hitting the beach, and I have had very little issues with rust.